 Office 365 – New Application Model Lessons Learned

-Most slowness and crashes associated with SharePoint occurs because of custom developed applications.
-SharePoint 2013 and Office 365 enabled a new application development model that frees SharePoint from hosting the custom developed applications.
+Most slowness and crashes associated with SharePoint occur because of custom-developed applications.
+SharePoint 2013 and Office 365 enabled a new application development model that frees SharePoint from hosting the custom-developed applications.

 On-Premise application solution models are not supported in cloud.